trackme518/trick-the-ear-spatial-audio-engine/README.md

 * Righ-click the app
 * Click open, confirm the dialogue

+## How to help
+* First of all - use it, that's why i made it ;-).
+I would be very happy if you share the results with me - ie when and how you used it (I will feature it).
+* Contact me if you want it for commercial use (in the museum, concert hall, for the paid show)
+* Contribute to the project - you can have a look at features wanted below, fix a bug oyu find (or look into Issues), add new cool feature or just test with your hardware and report the findings (in the Issues or Discussion section).
+* Donate money to support the development.

 ## To be done - Features wanted
 * Video tutorial + templates how to connect via OSC (coming soon)